NatureServe/inat-nps-download/README.md

 R scripts to download species observations in iNaturalist occuring on National Park Service lands

 ## important
-# the iNaturalize API is not intended for large downloads of data.
+# the iNaturalist API is not intended for large downloads of data.
 If you intend to download large amounts of data from iNaturalist, they prefer you use GBIF to do so.
 # https://www.inaturalist.org/pages/help#cite  from iNaturalist:

 https://www.inaturalist.org/pages/developers